Braehead: Braehead shopping centre

 The shopping centre opened in September 1999 and comprises 98,474 m2 of retail and leisure floorspace.
 The centre has 110 shops in the main covered mall, and a further 10 in a retail park of larger stores.
-Braehead is also home to Renfrew's IKEA store, which opened in September 2001 and sits near the King George V Dock.
+Braehead is also home to Glasgow's IKEA store, which opened in September 2001 and sits near the King George V Dock.
 At 29,000 m2, it is the largest IKEA store in Scotland and at the time of opening was the largest in the United Kingdom.
 Since opening, the centre has proved popular with consumers, and it has even been blamed for a downturn in the fortunes of shops in nearby Paisley, Govan and Renfrew.

 Sited within the same building as the shopping centre is the Braehead Arena and other facilities including an ice rink.
 In 2000, its curling facilities hosted the World Championships, and in 2005 they were used as training facilities when the Women's World Championships were being held in Paisley.

 On 7 October 2011, a father was stopped by security and questioned by police under anti-terror legislation after photographing his daughter at an ice-cream stall.
 This resulted in a social media backlash and statements from both Braehead's management and Strathclyde Police.

 As of January 2013, a planning application was submitted to Renfrewshire Council for 'permission in principle' to build a new mixed-use development at the centre.

-In 2018 Braehead was named the top Scottish shopping centre in a GlobalData report.
+In 2018, Braehead was named the top Scottish shopping centre in a GlobalData report.

 Following Intu Properties plc entering administration in June 2020, a subsidiary of the company called Intu SGS received funding to take full control of the centre along with Lakeside, Victoria Centre and Intu Watford.
 The transfer from Intu to Intu SGS is expected to take place by the end of 2020, and will involve Global Mutual becoming asset manager of the centres and Savills serving as property manager.

-In 2020 it was reported that Braehead Shopping Centre was trialling the use of full-body security scanners at the entrance.
+In 2020, it was reported that Braehead Shopping Centre was trialling the use of full-body security scanners at the entrance.

+In 2025, SGS UK Retail sold Braehead Shopping Centre to Frasers Group.